About THE CONFERENCE

 Special session 1

-The Special Session aims to bring together representatives of long term ecological research, environmental observation, biodiversity, climate, and data infrastructures to exchange experiences, identify synergies, and explore opportunities for future collaboration at national, regional, and European levels.
+The Special Session aims to bring together representatives of research infrastructures and networks of long term ecological research, environmental observation, biodiversity, climate, and data infrastructures to exchange experiences, identify synergies, and explore opportunities for future collaboration at national, regional, and European levels.

 Session title: